PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

 >The ISA disassembly unveils what GPUs mean by SIMD operations.
 GPU hardware cores commonly include 32-bit registers and ALUs which execute single operations on 32-bit data.
 However, GPUs are perfectly capable of performing the same instruction in parallel on different hardware cores (usually 64) for different data (e.g., vertex or pixel data).
 The shader model hides\abstracts these hardware details with 128-bit shader registers and SIMD instructions to mimic the CPU behaviour.
-We will return to the actual hardware architecture and design of GPUs in a later tutorial.
+We will return to the architecture and design of GPUs in a later tutorial.

 <br>